ensenso/nxlib-python-interface/README.md

 ## Overview

-The Python Interface nxlib consists of modules which implement the NxLib classes (NxLibItem, NxLibCommand, NxLibException) and modules which wrap the global NxLib-Functions.
+The Python Interface ensenso_nxlib consists of modules which implement the NxLib classes (NxLibItem, NxLibCommand, NxLibException) and modules which wrap the global NxLib-Functions.

 ### Global Functions and Constants
   * **api** - The module for accessing global functions.